flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 The space between `NAME` and `()` is optional, usually you see it without the space.

 I suggest using the first form.
-It\'s specified in POSIX and all Bourne-like shells seem to support it.
+It's specified in POSIX and all Bourne-like shells seem to support it.

 [**Note:**]{.underline} Before version `2.05-alpha1`, Bash only